Strategic Management and Public Policy (SMPP)

-This 0-credit course is required for students taking the Graduate Certificate in Responsible Management.
-The three components include completing a project or case study with an organization or faculty member related to the CRM mission; attending a series of seminars, panel discussions, or other pre-approved events relating to responsible management and submitting written reports; and completing designated community service hours.
+Required for students in the graduate certificate in responsible management program.
+Students complete a project or case study on a relevant topic with an organization or faculty member; attend and submit written reports on a series of seminars, panel discussions, or other pre-approved events related to responsible management; and complete designated community service hours.
 Restricted to students in the graduate certificate in responsible management program.

 SMPP 6293.
 American Business History.
 3 Credits.

 The history of American business institutions in manufacturing, distribution, transportation, and finance.
 Particular attention will be given to the period since industrialization, with consideration of business institutions in their economic, legal, governmental, and social contexts.
 Same as HIST 6322.

 SMPP 6295.
 Interm Qual&Quant Analysis.
 3 Credits.